ArturKarbone/principal/principal_practice.md

 8. Teams without testers
 9. Expert and overspecialization in the team (backend/frontend/mobile/db)
 10. T-shaped people (generalizing specialists) in the team
-11. Geo distributed people working on the same challenge
+11. People working on the same codebase, but in different time zones
 12. Developers thinking that “done” means “coded”
 13. Testers thinking that “done” means “tested”
 14. People with completely different values and interests